 The costs of such proceeding shall be paid by the surety applying to be released, unless it appears to the court that the fiduciary is insolvent, incompetent, or is wasting the assets of the estate.

-If a fiduciary wastes or unfaithfully administers an estate, on the application of a surety on the fiduciary’s bond the probate court granting letters of appointment to such fiduciary may order him to render an account and to execute to such surety a bond of indemnity with sureties approved by the court.
-Upon neglect or refusal to execute such bond within the time ordered, the court may remove such fiduciary, revoke his letters of appointment, and appoint another fiduciary in his place.
+If a fiduciary wastes or unfaithfully administers an estate, on the application of a surety on the fiduciary's bond the probate court granting letters of appointment to the fiduciary may order the fiduciary to render an account and to execute to the surety a bond of indemnity with sureties approved by the court.
+Upon neglect or refusal to execute the bond within the time ordered, the court may remove the fiduciary, revoke the fiduciary's letters of appointment, and appoint another fiduciary in the fiduciary's place.

-Instead of the sureties required on his bond by section 2109.04 of the Revised Code, a guardian of the person and estate or of the estate only of any ward may execute to the ward a mortgage upon unencumbered real estate.
-The guardian first shall furnish to the probate court a title guarantee or a mortgagee’s title insurance policy for the benefit of the guardianship, with respect to the real estate, and it shall be shown to the court’s satisfaction that, exclusive of improvements on the real estate, the real estate is of a value sufficient to secure the bond.
+Instead of the sureties required on a guardian's bond by section 2109.04 of the Revised Code, a guardian of the person and estate or of the estate only of any ward may execute to the ward a mortgage upon unencumbered real property.
+The guardian first shall furnish to the probate court a title guarantee or a mortgagee's title insurance policy for the benefit of the guardianship, with respect to the real property, and it shall be shown to the court's satisfaction that, exclusive of improvements on the real property, the real property is of a value sufficient to secure the bond.
 The mortgage shall be recorded in the county in which the property is situated and filed with the court.

 (A) An administrator, special administrator, administrator de bonis non, or administrator with the will annexed shall be a resident of this state and shall be removed on proof that the administrator is no longer a resident of this state.